Quarry tile

-Quarry tile is a building material, usually 1/2 to 3/4 inch (13 to 19 mm) thick, made by either the extrusion process or more commonly by press forming and firing natural clay or shales.
-Quarry tile is manufactured from clay in a manner similar to bricks.
-It is shaped from clay, and fired at a high temperature, ~2,000 F°.
+Quarry tile is a building material, usually 1/2 to 3/4 inch (13 to 19 mm) thick, made by either the extrusion process or more commonly by press forming and firing natural clay or shales, at a high temperature, about 2000 F. and fired at a high temperature, about 2000 F. Quarry tile is manufactured from clay in a manner similar to bricks.